 On Tuesday I looked at three ASX shares that have been given buy ratings by leading brokers this week.

 Unfortunately, not all shares are in favour with brokers right now.
 The three shares listed below have all just been given sell ratings.
-Here’s why:
+Here’s why they are bearish on them:

-Whilst those may be the shares to sell, here are two exciting shares that have just been rated as buys.
+Whilst those may be the shares to sell, here are the shares to buy according to a leading analyst.